In our study of Ecclesiastes chapter five, we look at Solomon's conclusion about living a life without love.

 Wealth is fleeting and Solomon came to realize that we do not create anything and are not taking anything with us when we die.
 How sad it is to see someone who seemingly has everything that this world has to offer but they do not have what is important and eternal.
 When they stand before the Judge, they will not have anything in their hands and, without the love of God in their hearts, they will be doomed.

-This too is a grievous evil: As a man comes, so he departs, and what does he gain, since he toils for the wind?
-All his days he eats in darkness, with great frustration, affliction and anger.
+This too is a gross evil, that in every respect as he came, so will he go; thus what profit does he have after toiling to earn the wind?
+All his life he eats in darkness, in frustration, in sickness and in anger.

 Solomon describes the fact that we all want to have a purpose in life.
 Those that chase after the things of this world do not understand (are in darkness) that they cannot take them with them when they die.
 Others get frustrated and hopeless when they cannot see the fact that God loves us so much that He wants us to accept Him and to follow His plan for our lives.